 Just like running a business, a strong church needs great leaders and employees to run smoothly.
 Each church staff member has duties and responsibilities that they need to fulfill.
 And whether a particular staff member communicates directly with the congregation or works behind the scenes, every church leadership role is important.

-How To Grow Your Church’s Leadership Team
+Three Ways to Grow Your Church Leadership Team

 Church growth happens when your leadership team successfully spreads your church’s message to the community and your church leadership team works together.
 And just like a growing business, a growing church sometimes needs to increase its staff to accommodate the increased demand.